You are here

 On February 26, 2021, the NIH-wide UNITE initiative was established to identify and address structural racism within the biomedical research enterprise, as well as bolster the efforts of the NIH offices involved in diversity, equity, inclusion, and accessibility.
 Guided by five committees consisting of staff from across all NIH Institutes and Centers, UNITE is committed to ending racial inequities in the greater scientific community via strategic, short- and long-term actions and funding initiatives that will result in significant, lasting change.

-The UNITE initiative focuses on three primary areas—Health Disparities/Minority Health/Health Equity Research (HD/MH/HE), internal NIH workforce, and external biomedical research workforce—that intersect and enable greater transparency, accountability, and communications across the NIH and the biomedical and behavioral research community.
+The UNITE initiative focuses on three primary domains—health disparities/minority health research (HD/MH), internal NIH workforce, and external biomedical and behavioral research workforce—that intersect and enable greater transparency, accountability, and communications across NIH and the biomedical and behavioral research community.
 UNITE’s four focus areas underwritten by data on this page reflect the three key domains in the Venn diagram.

 Dr. Francis Collins publicly committed to stand against structural racism in biomedical research by identifying and correcting NIH policies and practices that may have helped to perpetuate structural racism.
 Foundational to these efforts is listening to and understanding the needs of the internal and external biomedical community.
 To that end, we developed the Request for Information (RFI): Inviting Comments and Suggestions to Advance and Strengthen Racial Equity, Diversity, and Inclusion in the Biomedical Research Workforce and Advance Health Disparities and Health Equity Research, which received more than 1,000 responses (closed April 23, 2021).
 We will continue with other efforts to better understand the needs of the community.
 Numerous activities have been generated by, or as a result of the work of, the NIH UNITE initiative.
 Here is a sampling of those achievements.